ascend4/ascend4/models/johnpye/fprops/A4EQUIL.md

 should remain opt-in only, because ASCEND already has its own black-box cache and lifetime semantics.

+### 7.0.2 NOx study note on current-output preload

+The NOx work also exposed a second ASCEND runtime detail: the `outputs[]` array presented to a black-box callback is cache scratch storage, not automatically the current model-variable values.

+That mattered because the equilibrium wrapper can legitimately use the current outlet composition as a visible local seed, but only if the runtime first preloads the cache outputs from the current model state.

+The ASCEND-side fix was to let the black-box cache remember its output variable instances and preload `common->outputs` before residual and derivative evaluation.

+This explains an otherwise confusing result from the NOx tests:

+- solver-driven `solve_case` at `300 K` can now succeed, because it goes through the cache preload path
+- manual direct callback invocation can still return `status 2` at `300 K`, because that path bypasses the cache preload and does not see the current outlet composition

+So this is not a thermodynamic inconsistency.
+It is an ASCEND runtime context distinction.

 ## 7.1 Separate state closure from unit model

 The core thermodynamic closure should be independent of reactor type: